Teaching Kids Life Skills: Sewing

 Turn the pillowcase right-side out and press.

 As you can see, this is a great project for those who are new to sewing on a machine.
 The stitching is easy, yet you still learn a lot of techniques.
 If you’re ready for another sewing project, I have a tutorial for a block quilt and Minecraft stuffies.
+Two of these t-shirt projects also require a bit of sewing.

 Want more practical ideas for teaching life skills for teens?
 Our Pinterest board is full of awesome tips!